Maryland DUI Lawyer

-Kush Arora has dedicated his life to fighting on behalf of his clients in DUI and criminal cases in the state of Maryland, where he has almost a decade of experience.
+Kush Arora has dedicated his life to fighting on behalf of his clients in DUI and criminal cases in the state of Maryland, where he has decades of experience.
 He will thoroughly investigate all options in his pursuit of a positive result, and he will make sure that you are as comfortable as you can be throughout a typically difficult process.

 In addition to extensive trial experience, in both bench and jury trials, some of the qualifications of our Maryland DUI attorneys include:

 - Membership in the National College for DUI Defense